katst96/Thompson-Podcast-Moves/README.md

 ![Alt Text] (http://media.npr.org/assets/img/2015/03/18/ted_sq-3426270a541795b78233a698dd7965d407545cf3-s700-c85.jpg)

 *TED Radio Hour* is a subsidiary of National Public Radio (NPR) and is hosted by Guy Raz.
-I've listened to three of their podcasts so far including "Success," "How We Love," and "What is Beauty" which were all about 53 minutes in length.
+I've listened to several of their podcasts so far including "Success," "How We Love," and "What is Beauty" which were all about 53 minutes in length.

 *TED Radio Hour* delves further into the concepts established in TED Talks.
 Each show is centered on common topic of interest where the speakers of TED talks elaborate on the topics covered in their individual talks.